ministryofjustice/security-guidance/docs/identify-protect-detect-respond-recover.md

 -   timely restoration of the service to normal operation \(a plan to do so, and testing of that plan\);

--   from DETECT & RESPOND, immediately implementing controls to ensure the same issue cannot arise in the same way again, ensuring systematic vulnerabilities are proportional remediated.
+-   from DETECT &amp; RESPOND, immediately implementing controls to ensure the same issue cannot arise in the same way again, ensuring systematic vulnerabilities are proportional remediated.

 ## Contact details